Pretius/apex-enhanced-notifications/README.md

 [http://apex.pretius.com/apex/f?p=105:NOTIFICATIONS](http://apex.pretius.com/apex/f?p=105:NOTIFICATIONS)

 ## Features at Glance
-APEX like appearance
+* APEX like appearance
-Message can be static text or result of the JavaScript function Floating and inline notifications
+* Message can be static text or result of the JavaScript function
+* Floating and inline notifications
-Support for "Modal page close event" and "Custom event" Highly configurable:
+* Support for "Modal page close event" and "Custom event"
+* Highly configurable:
+  * floating and inline common attributes
+    * three types: Success, Warning, Error
+    * duration of presentation
+    * remove animation: fade out, slide up, remove
+    * show new notification on top or bottom of the queue
+    * message can be single-line or single-line with additional list of messages
+  * floating attributes
+    * four positions: top right, top left, bottom left, bottom right
+  * inline attributes
+    * fixed position
+    * scroll browser to notification
+    * mergeable with existing notificaitions
+    * remove existing notifications
+    * show bullets for list elements

 ## Roadmap
 Not yet defined